ronnyml/snowplow-wiki/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 `protocol` defaults to "http" but can also be "https".

 When the emitter receives an event, it adds it to a buffer.
 When the queue is full, all events in the queue get sent to the collector.
 The `buffer_size` argument allows you to customize the queue size.
 By default, it is 1 for GET requests and 10 for POST requests.
 (So in the case of GET requests, each event is fired as soon as the emitter receives it.)
-If the emitter is configured to send POST requests, then instead of sending one for every event in the buffer, it will send a sing request containing all those events in JSON format.
+If the emitter is configured to send POST requests, then instead of sending one for every event in the buffer, it will send a single request containing all those events in JSON format.

 *Warning: `method` defaults to GET because Snowplow collectors do not currently support POST requests.*